jkeller52/pigui/README.md

 This also may be required when testing/using bash scripts on the pi. use this any time you encounter a "permission denied" error during this stage.

 Before moving on, test your bash scripts on your main device.
-Once you've established their functionality, we should attempt to remotely run the bash script from the pi.
+Once you've established their functionality, we should attempt to remotely run the bash script from the Pi.

+## Setting up Scripts

 create a bash script on your main device. open it using the direct path to test it works.
 If you are unfamiliar with the direct path, on Mac OS X you can locate the file in finder, and click and drag its icon into terminal, which leaves you with the full path.
 This is what I used:
-MBP:~ jacobkeller$ /Users/jacobkeller/Documents/GitHub/pigui/ddcctl.sh   #should probably change this to hdmi.sh in future for clarity

-Ideas for how the bash commands will work

-hdmi.sh == hosted on mac
-dp.sh == hosted on mac, called upon to execute by pi
+MBP:~ jacobkeller$ /Users/jacobkeller/Documents/GitHub/pigui/hdmi.sh

 currently, on raspberry pi the hdmi.sh bash script is reponsbile for ssh'ing into the Mac.
 It then executes a locally held (on the mac) bash script titled redirect.sh